hassansaei/VNtyper/README.md

 Docker images is also provided and can be pulled from docker hub.
 You have to make a directory to store both you inputs and outputs in the host machine.
+The instructions for installing docker on linux can be found [(here)](https://docs.docker.com/desktop/install/linux-install/)

 ```bashscript
 mkdir shared